SCCA - A CLUB WITH MANY INTERESTS FOR ALL

 In order to successfully sanction and conduct a comprehensive road racing program, a multitude of experts in timing, scoring, communications, safety inspection, medical, flagging, race control, and other skills are needed.
 Schools are held to train the workers and various degrees of worker licenses, varying from novice to chief of specialty, are awarded based on the worker's knowledge, ability and experience.

 A common interest in the love of fine automobiles has made the SCCA the most active membership participation organization in the history of motorsports.

-Solo events are a form of automotive competition in which one car at a time negotiates a prescribed course in the shortest possible time.
-The solo events program is intended to provide a large segment of the club with an inexpensive, safe means of testing their driving ability and car performance.
+Autocross events (also known as Solo events) are a form of automotive competition in which one car at a time negotiates a prescribed course in the shortest possible time.
+The autocross events program is intended to provide a large segment of the club with an inexpensive, safe means of testing their driving ability and car performance.

-The SCCA Solo Program is comprised of single car, non-speed events which place a great premium upon precision driving rather than allout speed.
-What used to be called Solo I events are now operated as Performance Driving Experiences or Time Trials operated by the road racing aspect of SCCA.
+The SCCA Autocross Program is comprised of single car, non-speed events which place a great premium upon precision driving rather than allout speed.
+What used to be called Solo I events are now operated as Track Days or Time Trials operated at road racing facilities.

-At the completion of each season the top drivers from each SCCA Region can compete in Divisional Championship events as well as the Tire Rack National Championship in Topeka, Kansas.
+At the completion of each season the top drivers from each SCCA Region can compete in Divisional Championship events as well as the Tire Rack National Championship in Lincoln, Nebraska.

 Performance Driving Experience (PDX) - Track Days

 Most automotive enthusiasts are enthusiastic because of their cars.
 Unfortunately, many of the activities that contribute to this enthusiasm cannot be safely or legally done on public streets.
 PDX, the SCCA brand of Track Days, allows you to take your street car on to real race tracks and drive them like they were built to be driven.